Pacific Southwest, Region 9: Superfund

 Benzene Hexachloride, or BHC, is another pesticide which was present at the former Montrose plant during its operations.
 As with DDT, BHC is also a fairly persistent chemical that likes to stick strongly to soil particles.

 Another chemical in groundwater is para-chlorobenzene sulfonic acid, or "pCBSA."
 This chemical is rare and is found only in association with DDT manufacture.
-It is a by-product of the manufacturing process.
+It is a by-product of the manufacturing process and is not a listed hazardous substance.
 Unlike chlorobenzene or DDT, it is very soluble in water (it dissolves readily and completely)

 Where are the Contaminants?